Why wait until Christmas to put up a tree?

 I’m not talking about a Christmas tree though.

-Some consider this Christmas-shaped tree that’s decorated with fall-theme ornaments and colors simply an Autumn tree.
+Some refer to this Christmas-shaped tree that’s decorated with fall-theme ornaments and colors simply as an Autumn tree.

 Whatever you call it, decorating a tree for the time between Halloween and Christmas is quite common.